San-Francisco-based Aspire (formerly AspireIQ) is looking to redefine what it means to be an influencer marketplace.

 That focus on the long term obviously has a positive effect on the business itself, as well.
 As influencer marketing continues to march toward the mainstream, there’s been an exponential increase in platform solutions seeking to supply newly created demand.
 Having a history before the boom certainly helps Aspire out in terms of reputation, but continuing to make their product better and stay relevant is what matters.
 We’re certain we’ll be looking at their updates next year, and each year after that.

 Summary: Quick Jump Menu

-Alternatively, you can use Revfluence’s “Quickmatch” feature, which they described in the demo I received as a “Tinder for Influencers.”
+You can use the “Quickmatch” feature, which they describe as a “Tinder for Influencers.”
 It’s a pretty apt description.
 Navigate it into the Quickmatch tab and you’re presented with an influencer based on your preferences.
-You’ll see a name, profile pick, follower count, average likes, and a short bio.
-Below that is a grid of recent content for you to look at—if you’re interested you click “Like” and they’re invited to contact you for a collaboration.
-Otherwise, you click “Skip” and you’re shown another creator.
+You’ll see a name, profile pic, follower count, average likes, and a short bio.
+Below that is a grid of recent content for you to look at—if you’re interested you can either send a general invite to collaborate, or make an offer right there for an existing campaign.
+Otherwise, you click “Skip” and you’re shown another influencer.

 - Campaign Creation, which defines the following:

 - Campaign name and description of the kind of content you’re looking for

 - Eligibility restrictions based minimum number of required followers and/or average likes per post

 - Content Guideline Templates, which define the requirements for campaign tasks.
 You might have, for example, a template for Instagram Photos, and another Instagram Videos, and still another for YouTube videos.
 This automates the inclusion of all the fine print.